MK-Khan123/testo-burger-server/README.md

 6. Exhausted CRUD operations on multiple occasions while building the website.

 7. In addition, I used Material UI to make the website device responsive.
-Furthermore, I deployed the client site on Firebase which can be accessed through the above mentioned link to explore the website.
+Furthermore, I deployed the client site on Firebase which can be accessed through the above mentioned link.
 Server side is deployed using Heroku.

 8. Working on to add these features
     * Sign in using Twitter account.